 Cesar Cayon’s fight against the Marcos dictatorship began with the disappearance of his Manoy Fred, his elder brother.
 Fred Cayon, a seminarian from Saint Francis Xavier Seminary, Davao City, was one of the original Davao activists who went to the hills to fight the Marcos regime.
 He was later abducted ...Read More

-Coronacion Chiva and her first husband were both members of the Hukbalahap movement in Panay Island during the Japanese occupation of the Philippines.
+Coronacion Chiva and her second husband were both members of the Hukbalahap movement in Panay Island during the Japanese occupation of the Philippines.
 As an anti-Japanese guerrilla, Coronacion chose Walingwaling, the name of a rare Philippine orchid, as her nom de guerre, and the alias stayed with her even after ...Read More

 Fr.
 Joe Dizon celebrated his 40th year in the priesthood on October 15, 2013 in Rosario, Cavite, with a holy mass presided by Manila Archbishop Luis Antonio Cardinal Tagle.
 Those 40 years as a priest he devoted to serving workers, the urban poor, landless farmers and fisher folk.
 During that ...Read More